 The Leveretts rejected the idea that ‘the Islamic Republic aspires to become history’s first “suicide nation”‘ and argued that:

 Iran’s growing strategic importance and confidence in its role in the region mean it is no longer just a threat to be managed.
 More than ever, it is now an international actor that can profoundly undermine, or help advance, many of the United States’s most vital strategic objectives.

 These recommendations have been ignored by the Obama administration, as they were by his predecessors.
-And now that war is closer than ever, we can expect to hear a lot more about Iran’s desire for collective suicide and how there is really just no other choice but to whack the Iranians hard in order to bring them to their senses.
-That is how we transform states – and their populations – into legitimate and worthy targets.
+And now that war is closer than ever, we can expect to hear a lot more about Iran’s desire for collective suicide and how there is really just no other choice but to bomb Iran now in order to bring the country to its senses.

-And that is why the warmongering fanatics who have wrought such carnage over the last decade are once again intent on portraying Iran as a Muslim whackjob that is impervious to diplomacy and negotiation and has no ‘strategic objectives’ beyond the desire to get to paradise.
-And if – or when – the missiles fall, we can expect to find them penning another column about how regrettable it all was, but really there was just no other way to stop the Iranians from killing themselves – and us.
+And if – or when – the missiles fall, we can expect to find them penning another column about how regrettable it all was, but really there was just no other way to stop the madmen from killing themselves – and us.